vritvo/buffy_bot/tech_explanation.md

 Each line of scrolling text represents a different part of an artificial academic bureaucracy: graduate students summarizing conversations, postdocs rating them for relevance, a professor bot composing papers, and reviewers deciding which ones to “accept.”

-This version is condensed to 5 minutes.
+This version is condensed to five minutes.
 The real version takes roughly five hours to produce eight papers, with built in 60-second pauses for rate limits — and to let the grad students get some rest.

 ## The Bureaucracy of an AI Academic Lab